- An employee’s hours of work must be confined within a period of 13 consecutive hours in any one workday.

 An employee can request their hours of work to be confined within a period of 12 consecutive hours on any one workday.

 An employee must receive at least 8 consecutive hours of rest immediately upon completing a shift that is longer than 12 consecutive hours.

-The maximum scheduled hours under an averaging agreement for oil and gas continuous operations employees is 13 hours per day.
+The maximum scheduled hours under an averaging arrangement for oil and gas continuous operations employees is 13 hours per day.

-This applies to both individual and group averaging agreements.
+This applies to both individual and group averaging arrangements.

 In addition to the special provisions outlined above, all other minimum standards for employment apply to oil and gas continuous operations employees.
 Learn more about these rules on the following Alberta government web pages:

-- Averaging agreements (with the exception of what’s listed above)
+- Averaging arrangements (with the exception of what’s listed above)

 - Deductions from earnings

 - Hours of work and rest (with the exception of what’s listed above)